swiftlang/swift-evolution/proposals/nnnn-actors.md

 Actors are similar to classes in all respects independent of isolation: actor types can have `static` and `class` methods, properties, and subscripts.
 All of the attributes that apply to classes apply to actors in much the same way, except where those semantics conflict with actor isolation.
 An actor type satisfies an `AnyObject` requirement.

-### Actor-independent declarations
+### Non-isolated declarations

-An instance method, computed property, or subscript of an actor may be annotated with `@actorIndependent`.
-If so, it (or its accessors) are no longer actor-isolated to the `self` instance of the actor.
+An instance method, computed property, or subscript of an actor may be annotated with `nonisolated`.
+When a declaration is `nonisolated`, it (or its accessors) are no longer actor-isolated to the `self` instance of the actor.

 By default, the mutable stored properties (declared with `var`) of an actor are actor-isolated to the actor instance.
-A stored property may be annotated with `@actorIndependent(unsafe)` to remove this restriction.
+A stored property may be annotated with `nonisolated(unsafe)` to remove this restriction.

-A declaration may be declared to be actor-independent:
+A declaration may be declared to be non-isolated:

 ```
-@actorIndependent
-var count: Int { constantCount + 1 }
+nonisolated var count: Int { constantCount + 1 }
 ```

 When used on a declaration, it indicates that the declaration is not actor-isolated to any actor, which allows it to be accessed from anywhere.
-Moreover, it interrupts the implicit propagation of actor isolation from context, e.g., it can be used on an instance declaration in an actor to make the declaration actor-independent rather than isolated to the actor.
+Moreover, it interrupts the implicit propagation of actor isolation from context, e.g., it can be used on an instance declaration in an actor to make the declaration non-isolated rather than isolated to the actor.

-When used on a type, the attribute applies by default to members of the type and extensions thereof.
-It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass, except as required for overrides.

-When used on an extension, the attribute applies by default to members of that extension.
-It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass (if there is one), except as required for overrides.

-The attribute is ill-formed when applied to any other declaration.

-The `@actorIndependent` attribute can also be applied to a closure.
-Such a closure will be independent of any actor, even if it captures the `self` from an actor-isolated function.

-The `@actorIndependent` attribute has an optional "unsafe" argument.  `@actorIndependent(unsafe)` is treated the same way as `@actorIndependent` from the client's perspective, meaning that it can be used from anywhere.
-However, the implementation of an `@actorIndependent(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `@actorIndependent`.
+The `nonisolated` modifier has an optional "unsafe" argument.  `nonisolated(unsafe)` is treated the same way as `nonisolated` from the client's perspective, meaning that references to it are not cross-actor references.
+However, the implementation of a `nonisolated(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `nonisolated`.
+As such, `nonisolated(unsafe)` allows one to disable actor isolation checking to (e.g.) use alternative, unsafe synchronization techniques.

 ### Actor isolation checking